mviereck/x11docker/README.md

  - Compatibility environment to run software that is hard or impossible to install on host due to dependency issues.
  - Development environment to collect libraries, compiler and so on to keep the host clean.
  - Development environment to mitigate damage caused by unexpected/buggy behaviour.
  - Security layer for software that may be malicious in worst case.
-Examples: Internet browser with Javascript enabled, or wine with Windows applications.
+Examples: Internet browser with enabled `javascript`, or `wine` with MS Windows applications.

 x11docker already restricts process capabilities.
 You can additionally restrict access to CPU and RAM with option `--limit`.
 As default `--limit` restricts to 50% of available CPUs and 50% of currently free RAM.
 Another amount can be specified with `--limit=FACTOR` with a `FACTOR` greater than zero and less than or equal one.